 360-degree appraisals

-Many managers prefer conducting 360-degree appraisals, which involve self-assessment, supervisor, and subordinate evaluations.
-Also known as a 360-degree performance review, this employee assessment is one of the most valid and reliable measures of employee performance.
-In addition, it does not just measure employees’ perceived performance in the organisation, but also their relationships with other people.
+Many managers prefer conducting 360-degree appraisals involving self-assessment and supervisor and subordinate evaluations.
+Also known as a 360-degree performance review, this employee assessment is one of the most valid and reliable employee performance measures.
+In addition, it does not just measure employees’ perceived performance in the organisation but also their relationships with other people.

 Additionally, peer evaluations are another example of 360-degree appraisals.
 Peer evaluation can be defined as the process in which colleagues within the same discipline analyse their peers’ work and provide them with constructive criticism.
-Peer evaluations are deemed necessary in ensuring the work produced is of academic quality.
+Peer evaluations are deemed necessary to ensure the work produced is of academic quality.

 2. Benefits of a Performance Appraisal